SaliFishe/Capstone_Proj_April_2024/Happy_Almana_Presentation_with_Speakernotes.md

 * We took the data used for the World Happiness Report
 Which comes out once a year
 * The time period of data is 18 YEARS, 2005 to 2022
-* Overall, 165 countries have participated but not every year (195 RECOGNIZED COUNTRIES, ROUGHLY 84% OF TAKE PART)
+* Overall, 165 countries have participated but not every year, from 195 recognized countries worldwide, roughly 84% of take part

 ---